Y24/nitrux-legacy-bug-tracker/README.md

 # Bug Repository for Nitrux 1.0.x Releases
+NOTE: Bugs for Nitrux `1.1.x` can be reported [here](https://github.com/Nitrux/nitrux-current-bug-tracker)

 ## How to report bugs
 Nitrux uses GitHub to keep track of bugs and their fixes.